 1. The Sun is Classified as a Yellow Dwarf

 The Sun is classified as a G-type yellow dwarf (G2V), which is a little misleading as stars in this sequence can vary in color from yellow for cooler stars, to white for the hotter ones.
 In actual fact, our sun is just under halfway through its almost 10 billion year stellar life cycle and is white in color.

 On Earth, we see the Sun as either yellow, orange, or red as these are the colors of the longer wavelength lights which make it through our atmosphere.
 This process is why the sky appears blue, as shorter wavelength lights, such as blue and violet, are absorbed by the atmosphere, thus giving it its bluish hue.

 2. It is the Biggest Object in the Solar System

 The Sun is the hottest, biggest, most massive object in the solar system, and contains more than 99.8% of the solar system’s mass, with Jupiter accounting for more than 80% of the remaining 0.2%.
 To put the word “biggest” into some sort of perspective, here are some figures showing how the Earth matches up to our nearest star:

-Volume: Sun more than 1.142 quintillion cubic kilometres, meaning it would hold about 1.3 million Earths.
+- Volume: Sun more than 1.142 quintillion cubic kilometers, meaning it would hold about 1.3 million Earths.

 We also know that the Sun’s immense gravitational field keeps the planets from flying off into space, with its gravitational pull at the equator 274 m/s2, or 28 times more powerful than the Earth.
 To put this in perspective, if you weighed 90 kg on Earth, you would weigh 2,520 kg on the Sun.